shafali03/Boris_bikes/information.md

 ### Broken bike => In Use Bike =>Functional Bike => Docked Bike => Bike
 ### Stocked Bike Rack => Empty DockingStation => DockingStation

-## error

-uninitialized constant
-docking_station.rb
-line - 1
-Uninitialized
-Uninitialized Constant is a NameError that refers to a class or module we could create a new class for "DockingStation"